polterguy/phosphorusfive/plugins/p5.web/README.md

 ## Notice

-p5.web is built around ASP.NET WebForms, but it is also the only part of P5 which is referencing `System.Web`.
-This implies that you can very much use Phosphorus Five in for instance a Microsoft MVC application, and probably also in .Net Core if you want to.
+p5.web is built around ASP.NET WebForms, but it is also the _only part of P5_ which is referencing `System.Web`.
+This implies that you can very much use Phosphorus Five in for instance a Microsoft MVC application, and probably also in .Net Core if you want to - Or for that matter a desktop application, or a mobile app with Xamarin Forms.
 If you choose to do this, then p5.web is the only project you cannot use.
 This makes Phosphorus Five also highly useful for development in .Net Core or Microsoft MVC, since it allows you to use for instance Hyperlambda as a scripting language for your Microsoft MVC applications.
-So although Phosphorus Five is arguably created around WebForms, 99% of it can still be used in any other CLR type of application, due to its highly modular nature.
+So although Phosphorus
+Five is arguably created around WebForms, 99% of it can still be used in any other CLR type of application, due to its highly modular architecture.

 ## Creating your first Ajax web widget